angiewaller/missedconnections/README.md

 # Missed Connections Novel Project

+### Before using:

+Make sure you have the following Python libraries installed:

+* feedparser
+* threading
+* sqlite3

+Threading and Sqlite3 should come with Python 2.7.6.
+Instructions for installing Feedparser are [here](https://pypi.python.org/pypi/feedparser), or install via Pip on the command line.

 ### To scrape the data:

 Navigate to the folder and run the following first in Terminal: